-REGULATED LENDER FINED FOR DATA PROTECTION BREACH – 25/07/2017
+REGULATED LENDER DATA PROTECTION BREACH

 The ICO’s head of enforcement, Steve Eckersley, said that the law was very clear.
-“You can’t send marketing texts to people who have not signed up to receive them,” he said.
+“You can’t send marketing texts to people who have not signed up to receive them” he said.
 “Being bombarded with texts you didn’t ask for and don’t want is an intrusion into people’s privacy, an irritation and, in the worst cases, can be upsetting.
-Companies have no excuse whatsoever for sending nuisance texts, whether they do it themselves or employ someone else to do it for them.”
+Companies have no excuse whatsoever for sending nuisance texts, whether they do it themselves or employ someone else to do it for them”.